|

 I

-used to have a dream that I was wandering around the ridge that
+used to have a dream that I was wanderin around the ridge that

 overlooks my former residence there.
 It was a very astral

-dream, and very lonely, looking for friends and finding none.
+dream, and very lonely, lookin for friends and findin none.

 Later, I realized that I was, while asleep, with this cat, and